-Local Authority Role
+The Local Authority Role

 The Scottish Government has invested significantly in the provision of financial funding for infrastructure and projects to bring the strategy to life.
-A progress update report published by the Government in 2021 details positive progress has been made in its implementation [ref.6].

 Each local authority is tasked with delivering a Play Policy which should include the design and build of outdoor play equipment in school grounds and in natural and wild spaces.